Center for Health Equity Research and Promotion

 Attending Physician, Philadelphia VA Medical Center

-Chief, Division of General Internal Medicine, University of Pennsylvania Perelman School of Medicine
+Sol Katz Professor of Medicine, University of Pennsylvania Perelman School of Medicine.

 Judith A. Long, MD is the Sol Katz Professor of Medicine and the Chief of the Division of General Internal Medicine at the Perelman School of Medicine, and Attending Physician at the Corporal Michael J. Cresenz VA Medical Center.
 One of CHERP's original investigators, Dr. Long leads a career aligned with CHERP's overall mission of research, innovation and implementation focused on detecting, understanding, and reducing disparities in health and health care in vulnerable veteran populations.
 Dr. Long researches the social determinants of health, and how they affect socioeconomic and racial disparities.
 Her work focuses on interventions to support behavioral change in low-income patients with chronic diseases.

 Dr. Long has extensive experience directing clinical research trials to improve outcomes for vulnerable patients with chronic diseases.
 She has completed two randomized controlled trials (RCTs) of peer mentoring and financial incentives for adults with poorly controlled type 2 diabetes and a third investigating the long-term effectiveness of peer mentoring and evaluating whether former mentees can be trained to be effective peer mentors.
 A recent PCORI funded RCT evaluates a community health worker program (IMPaCT) for patients with multiple conditions.
 This is the 3rd RCT evaluating IMPaCT in different setting.